What is smart TV?

 If you don’t want to splash out on a smart TV, there are more affordable ways to get internet services on your current television.
 These include:

 - Streaming boxes: A wide range of devices allow you to transform your standard TV into a smart TV at a fraction of the cost.
-The likes of Now TV, Apple TV, Roku streamers and Google Chromecast can access video on-demand, catch-up TV and other internet apps.
+The likes of the Amazon Fire TV stick, the Google Chromecast, Apple TV and Roku streamers can access video on-demand, catch-up TV and other internet apps.
 Head over to our internet TV box reviews for more.

 - YouView: This subscription-free service combines Freeview digital TV with the internet catch-up TV services from all four main broadcasters (BBC iPlayer, ITV Player, 4oD and Demand 5).
 The YouView set-top box can be purchased standalone, or bundled with broadband deals from BT and TalkTalk